How H&H Group built an engaging, feedback-focused performance culture in under six months

 H&H Group is an innovative, dynamic global health and nutrition company divided into three business segments – Baby, Adult and Pet Nutrition and Care.
 H&H Group supports whole-family health and happiness by providing nutrition and wellness solutions backed by science through premium brands, like Swisse.
 The organization has more than 3,400 team members globally, with 290 employees working out of Australia and New Zealand (ANZ).

 Kiria McNamara, Director of People & Culture at H&H Group, has worked in HR internationally for 11 years.
 Four years ago, Kiria came to H&H Group to lead the commercial business partnering team.
 Since then, she has held a number of roles within the Group and was recently promoted to Director of People Culture.
 Over the last few years, many of the ANZ team’s local initiatives have been adopted by other regions within the H&H Group.
-In 2021, H&H Group earned 17th spot on Australia’s Best Place to Work list.
+In 2021, H&H Group earned the 17th spot on Australia’s Best Place to Work list.

 As the Director of People Culture, Kiria strives to build out H&H Group’s mission to make people healthier and happier by ensuring its internal culture and practices align with the company’s external ambitions.
 In other words, ensuring their consumers are healthier and happier requires that their team is also healthy, happy, and thriving.
 By empowering employees to do purpose-driven work that leverages their unique strengths, Kiria’s team aims to foster a work environment that is agile, brave, and creative, with a strong focus on purpose and values.